asrhou/NATMI/README.md

 ## Required Data and Formats

 To explore cell-cell to cell communication NATMI uses gene/protein abundance data, ligand-receptor interactions and for the single cell data analysis it requires the metafile describing xxx.
-Currently, user-provided abundance data and ligand-receptor interactions must contain HUGO gene symbol [HUGO](https://www.genenames.org/), but we are working on supporting other forms of gene/proteins IDs.
+Currently, user-provided abundance data and ligand-receptor interactions must contain HUGO gene symbol [(HUGO)](https://www.genenames.org/), but we are working on supporting other forms of gene/proteins IDs.

+## Supported Species

+Somethinng about supporting other species and how it works briefly

-### Expression data
+### Expression Data

 User-specified gene/protein abundance matrix files are supported in the following formats: csv, tsv, txt, xls or xlsx.
 [Tabula Muris](https://tabula-muris.ds.czbiohub.org/), [Tabula Muris Senis](https://tabula-muris-senis.ds.czbiohub.org/) and [FANTOM5 cell atlas](http://fantom.gsc.riken.jp/5/suppl/Ramilowski_et_al_2015/) can also be explored.